 Chicken Pox: Incubation period is 2-3 weeks.
-Fever and rash over body.
-Exclude from school until final eruption of rash is dry and scabbed over.
-Child must have normal temperature.
+Fever and rash over the body.
+Exclude from school until the final eruption of rash is dry and scabbed over.
+The child must have normal temperature.

 Fifth's Disease: Incubation period is 4-20 days.
-Redness noted to both cheeks and smooth "lacy" rash appears over body.
+Redness noted to both cheeks and smooth "lacy" rash appears over the body.
 Fever usually does not occur.
-Exclude student from school if he has fever or does not feel well.
+Exclude student from school if he has a fever or does not feel well.